Yermo/rich_textarea/README.md

 <div contenteditable="true" id="rich_textarea"></div>
 ```

-Enabling Rich-TextArea is just a matter of calling it on the given id.
+Enabling Rich_TextArea is just a matter of calling it on the given id.
 Currently, it takes one argument which is an array of trigger definitions consisting of a trigger character and a callback function.

 ```javascript